 - Either spouse must be domiciled in Ireland at the date of issue of the proceedings or that either spouse has been ordinarily resident in Ireland for one year before the date of issue of the proceedings.

 Podcast: Divorce in Ireland

 Alternatives to Court

-In sensitive matters, particularly family law disputes, ADR does not add to the conflict in question, where a Court situation can.
-It is a less stressful method for the individuals who are already involved in stressful situation.
+For sensitive matters, particularly family law disputes, ADR does not add to the conflict in question, where a Court situation can.
+It is a less stressful method for individuals who are already involved in a stressful situation.